Practical Contextual Bandits with Feedback Graphs: Related Work

 \section{Related Work}

-Multi-armed bandits with graph-structured feedback have been extensively studied.
+Multi-armed bandits with feedback graphs have been extensively studied.
 An early example is the apple tasting problem of \citet{helmbold2000apple}.
-The general formulation of graph-structured feedback was introduced by \citet{mannor2011bandits}. \citet{alon2015online} characterized the minimax rates in terms of graph-theoretic structural quantities.
-Follow-on work includes relaxing the assumption that the graph is observed prior to decision~\citep{cohen2016online}; analyzing the distinction between the stochastic and adversarial settings~\citep{alon2017nonstochastic}; consider stochastic feedback graphs~\citep{li2020stochastic,esposito2022learning}; and instance-adaptivity~\citep{ito2022nearly}.
+The general formulation was introduced by \citet{mannor2011bandits}. \citet{alon2015online} characterized the minimax rates in terms of graph-theoretic quantities.
+Follow-on work includes relaxing the assumption that the graph is observed prior to decision~\citep{cohen2016online}; analyzing the distinction between the stochastic and adversarial settings~\citep{alon2017nonstochastic}; considering stochastic feedback graphs~\citep{li2020stochastic,esposito2022learning}; instance-adaptivity~\citep{ito2022nearly}; data-dependent regret bound~\citep{lykouris2018small,lee2020closer}; and high-probability regret under adaptive adversary~\citep{neu2015explore,luo2023improved}.

-In the stochastic multi-armed bandit setting, the solution value of a particular linear program determines the asymptotically optimal minimax rate.~\citep{buccapatnam2014stochastic,li2020stochastic} It involves a divergence to an unknown distribution and the true mean values, but is superficially similar to \cref{eqn:discact}.
-Possibly, with specific generative assumptions and applying an online-to-batch conversion to our framework, the two formulations could be brought into correspondence.
+The contextual bandit problem with feedback graphs has received relatively less attention. \citet{wang2021adversarial} provide algorithms for adversarial linear bandits with uninformed graphs and stochastic contexts.
+However, this work assumes several unrealistic assumptions on both the policy class and the context space and is not comparable to our setting, since we consider the informed graph setting with adversarial context. \citet{singh2020contextual} study a stochastic linear bandits with informed feedback graphs and are able to improve over the instance-optimal regret bound for bandits derived in~\citep{lattimore2017end} by utilizing the additional graph-based feedbacks.

-The contextual bandit problem with graph-structured feedback has received relatively less attention. \citet{wang2021adversarial} provide algorithms for the uninformed stochastic context adversarial losses linear setting, which is not comparable to our setting (which is informed, adversarial context, and realizable mean losses). \citet{singh2020contextual} study a particular informed stochastic linear setting with Gaussian noise, and were able to improve over the (bandit feedback) minimax rates of \citet{lattimore2017end} for this setting, substituting dependence upon the number of actions with the domination number of the graph.
-While not directly comparable, the correspondence with our results is intriguing. \citet{van2021beyond} study the problem from the viewpoint of online multiclass classification and describe a (computationally low overhead) reduction to online convex optimization; their analysis is in terms of surrogate regret (i.e., in terms of a surrogate classification loss) and is not directly comparable.
+Our work is also closely related to the recent progress in designing efficient algorithms for classic contextual bandits.
+Starting from~\citep{langford2007epoch}, numerous works have been done to the development of practically efficient algorithms, which are based on reduction to either cost-sensitive classification oracles~\citep{dudik2011efficient,agarwal2014taming} or online regression oracles~\citep{foster2020beyond,foster2020adapting,foster2021statistical,zhu2022contextual}.
+Following the latter trend, our work assumes access to an online regression oracle and extends the classic bandit problems to the bandits with general feedback graphs.